vmallela0/Titan.io/README.md

-# DestinationTitanGame
+# Titan.io
-Corona Labs Video Game for destination titan
+Corona Labs Video Game for FIRST Destination Deep Space.
+It is a .io hole game where competitors try to conquer maps by swallowing each other.